December 20

 The opening phrase is arrogant, of course, but just.
 It offers a good description, too, of the method of this blog-book.
 But it also leads, or at least risks leading, to Beckett's Lucky in "En Attendant Godot", the thinking-machine that simply requires a Pozzo to press the start button.
 Nonetheless "he spoke the truth".

-Bloom also makes the claim for Jewish lineage in Montaigne: two references in the "Essays" to his mother, Antoinette de Lopes, as coming from a prominent Toulouse family of Spanish-Jewish origins.
+Bloom also makes the claim for Jewish lineage in Montaigne: two references in the "Essays" to his mother, Antoinette de Louppes, who he insists was originally Antonieta de Lopes, herself of Spanish-Jewish origins, but married into a prominent Toulouse family when the Jews were expelled from Spain in 1492.
 Given the spiritual-metaphysical link to Freud and other Jewish thinkers, perhaps this should not have surprised me.
-But it was the Lopes that caught my interest, because I was writing a novel at the time, about a historical Lopes of the same period, likewise of Spanish-Jewish, though even more of Portuguese-Marrano origins, Queen Elizabeth's personal physician and the model for Shakespeare's Shylock, Roderigo Lopes.
+But it was the Lopes that caught my interest, because I was writing a novel at the time (here), about a historical Lopes of the same period, likewise of Spanish-Jewish, though even more of Portuguese-Marrano origins, Queen Elizabeth's personal physician and the model for Shakespeare's Shylock, Roderigo Lopes.
 Could it be?

 1663